indelingDanil/wp-react/README.md

 ## Setup Instructions

 1. **Install Dependencies**:
-   - After cloning the theme repository, navigate to the project directory and install the necessary dependencies using your preferred package manager:
+   - After cloning the theme repository, navigate to the project directory and install the necessary dependencies using your preferred package manager and add folder `templates`:

      ```sh
      # Using npm